-Currently, I am the Head of the Kyiv field office for OCHA Ukraine.
-My primary responsibility is coordinating the humanitarian response in Kyiv, Sumy, Chernihiv, and Cherkasy.
+Currently, I am the Head of the Kyiv Hub for OCHA Ukraine.
+My primary responsibility is coordinating the humanitarian response in six central and northern oblasts in Ukraine.
 Working with an excellent team of long-serving and surge staff in Ukraine to help scale up the delivery of humanitarian aid for those affected by the conflict.

 Prior projects have included research into the effects of conflict-related sexual violence, explorations of the legal framework applicable to mercenaries, examinations of different interpretations of freedom of expression and analysis of the international law relating to armed drones.

 I have previously worked as a diplomat in Geneva, an aid worker in Liberia, an NGO executive in Singapore, and a legal officer with the United Nations International Labour Organization.
-More recently, I have served as a Special Assistant with OCHA's Operations and Advocacy Division, a Visiting Fellow at the London School of Economics and Political Science and as Deputy Director of Reprieve UK’s human rights and counter-terrorism team.
+More recently, I have served as a Special Assistant at United Nations headquarters in New York, a Visiting Fellow at the London School of Economics and Political Science and as Deputy Director of Reprieve UK’s human rights and counter-terrorism team.